-Advances in technology for the detection of explosives, explosive devices, or components of such devices can improve our ability to counter their use and resulting impacts.
-Pacific Northwest National Laboratory (PNNL) is addressing this crucial need by investing in the Initiative for Explosives Detection, a Laboratory-wide effort to develop science-based solutions that can be effectively deployed and used in a variety of real-world settings.
+Through such work, PNNL is advancing technology for the detection and identification of explosives and explosive devices, thereby improving our ability to counter their use and mitigate resulting impacts.
+Our science-based solutions are deployed and used in a variety of real-world settings.